 If you have one or more teeth affected by decay, chipping, cracks, or other damage, dental crowns (also referred to as dental caps) can be a great solution.
 Crowns provide support for your teeth, but also help to make your smile look complete and natural again.
 Because everyone's natural teeth are unique, care must be taken to ensure that crowns not only match existing teeth in terms of appearance, but also help create a correct bite.
-View our dental crowns before and after gallery, or read on to learn more about this restorative dentistry treatment.
+Read on to learn more about this restorative dentistry treatment.

 While dental crowns can provide a significant cosmetic improvement to a patient's smile, they can also provide strength and protection for damaged teeth.
 Dental crowns may be recommended when: